pabloazurduy/pymc-tutorial/README.md

  4. **Diagnose convergence using autocorrelation**.
 There is a way to understand if mcmc is converging using [autocorrelation][4].
 The basic concept behind is that, when converging the autocorrelation usually drops. you can use the [autocorrelation plot][6] to diagnose.

+### The law of large numbers (the convergence problem)

+The law of large numbers establish:

+> The average of a sequence of random variables from the same distribution converges to the expected value of that distribution.

 [//]: # (References)
 [1]: <https://discourse.pymc.io/t/deterministic-with-observables-changes-the-dimensions-of-the-variables-why/10005/5?u=pabloazurduy>
 [2]: <https://nbviewer.org/github/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/blob/master/Chapter3_MCMC/Ch3_IntroMCMC_PyMC3.ipynb#Example:-Unsupervised-Clustering-using-a-Mixture-Model:~:text=before%20converge%20the-,burn%2Din%20period,-.>